Prasadpoojary/Read.me/README.md

 # Features :

-[-] Sign Up with OTP verification from Scratch
+- [x] Sign Up with OTP verification from Scratch
 [1] Upload/edit/delete and Enroll Free books, Premium books and Free courses [1] Subscribe to the uploader and get notification on every upload [1] Panel to show suggested books